Clinical trials

 Giving your consent

-If you decide to take part in a clinical trial, you'll need to sign a form to give your informed consent.
-This means you understand what the trial involves and you agree to take part.
+If you decide you want to take part in a clinical trial, you'll need to sign a form to give your informed consent.
+This means that you understand what the trial involves and you agree to take part.

 You'll usually have time to ask questions about the trial and to speak to your family and friends before you decide whether to give your consent.
 If you change your mind, you can leave a trial at any time without giving a reason.

-Cancer Research UK have detailed information about taking part in clinical trials.
+Cancer Research UK has detailed information about taking part in clinical trials.

 Questions to ask